MarkADom/JDBC_DAO_DesignPattern/README.md

 The JDBC API is a Java API that can access any kind of tabular data, especially data stored in a relational database.
 JDBC helps you to write Java applications that manage these three programming activities:

-  1.Connect to a data source, like a database
+  - Connect to a data source, like a database

-  2.Send queries and update statements to the database
+  - Send queries and update statements to the database

-  3.Retrieve and process the results received from the database in answer to your query
+  - Retrieve and process the results received from the database in answer to your query

 #### DAO
 The Data Access Object (DAO) pattern is a structural pattern that allows us to isolate the application/business